NOTE: Lockdown’s former branches have closed. Their current branch is located at Orchard Gateway.

 Will your group be combined with strangers?
 No.

-Rooms tried: 5 out of 5 (+ one excellent murder mystery)
+Rooms tried: 1 out of 3 current regular rooms; 1 VR room; 8 out of 8 previous rooms (+ one excellent murder mystery)

 Specific room reviews

 Bears of Justice